1. Introduction – the problem of “county confusion”

 2.3 The “counties” of the Lieutenancies Act 1997

-This act provides for the appointment of the lord-lieutenants of England, Wales and Scotland and contains various provisions relating to their operation.
+This act provides for the appointment of the lord-lieutenants in Great Britain and contains various provisions relating to their operation.
 To quote from it:

 “1.-(1) A lord-lieutenant shall be appointed by Her Majesty for each county in England, each county in Wales and each area in Scotland (other than the cities of Aberdeen, Dundee, Edinburgh and Glasgow).

 (4) Schedule 1 to this Act (which identifies the areas which are counties in England and Wales and areas in Scotland for the purposes of the lieutenancies) shall have effect; and in this Act “county” and “area” shall be construed accordingly.”

 With regard to England these “counties” are defined in terms of the local government areas of the LGA 1972.
 For example, the start of the Table in Schedule 1 reads:

 County for the purposes of this Act Local government areas Bedfordshire Bedford, Central Bedfordshire and Luton Buckinghamshire Buckinghamshire and Milton Keynes Derbyshire Derbyshire and Derby

 Many of the “counties” of the LA 1997 are actually combinations of “counties” of the LGA 1972.
 Under the LGA 1972 the local government areas of “Buckinghamshire”, “Derbyshire”, “Luton”, “Milton Keynes” and “Derby” are all counties (although the last three have no county council and only a single district).